AriesLR/CVP_7DTD/README.md

-<sub>*This modlet will conflict with anything that modifies the length of time that the trader is open.</sub>
+<sub>*This modlet could conflict with anything that modifies the length of time that the trader is open.</sub>